 Being able to disagree with someone without being offended can be tough, and it takes time to develop a thick skin.
 But once you can it can help you progress enormously as it means that you learn from those you disagree with the most, and I disagree with a lot of people.

 A tool that has helped me with this is Crockers Rules.
 By following these rules it means you agree to be succinct, direct and blunt in the exchange of information.
 It means you accept that frankness, brevity and even perceived rudeness is sometimes necessary for the exchange of information, especially on social media, where nuances and tone are hard if not impossible to convey or interpret.
 When two people with different views/ideas debate following Crockers Rules it can be a quick and frantic exchange that to the outsider it can appear rude, harsh and argumentative.

 However, using Crockers Rules is not an excuse to act like an arsehole all the time, or to deliberately go out of your way to be direct, blunt or try to offend someone just for the hell of it.
 I would say that where you dont have to use Crokers Rules such as in face to face discussion then don’t use them.

 If you are having a discussion with someone with differing views then the common rules of debate should always be followed, and the logical fallacies avoided.
 Below are a couple of pictures to remind you of these….

-So I hope my experience of online disagreements helps you avoid some of the logical fallacy’s as well as the usual tactics that others can employ with you.
-I also hope that the next time you feel yourself becoming offended, either by me or anyone else, that you will now pull yourself together, act like a adult, and try to continue to discuss the point at issue.
+So I hope my experience of online disagreements and dealing with those who have been offended helps you avoid some of the logical fallacy’s as well as the usual tactics that others can employ with you.
+I also hope that the next time you may feel yourself becoming offended, either by me or anyone else, that you will pull yourself together, get a grip, and try to continue to discuss the point at issue.